swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ## Initial setup: `git config`

-We first need to setup git with our user name and email address, and tell it what editor to use.
+We first need to setup git with our user name and email address, and tell it what editor we use.

      $ git config --global user.name "YOUR NAME"
      $ git config --global user.email "YOUR EMAIL"